MatthewMion/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    -The DOM is the Document Object Model, it is the bridge that interfaces the web browser and the javascript program.
 2. What is an event?
+    -An event is when something occurs within the program, whether it is given by the user or the system, to execute a specified function
 3. What is an event listener?
+    -An event listener is the thing that the program is looking for to trigger the event, such as a click or mouseover
 4. Why would we convert a NodeList into an Array?
+    -We can only perform the .forEach() method on an array so if we wanted to use other methods, we would need to convert it into an array.
 5. What is a component?
+    -A component is a reusable piece of programming to help automate our job.